falldeaf/Happy_Place/README.md

 ![In-game screenshot](https://falldeaf.com/falldeaf-content/uploads/2020/06/vlcsnap-2020-06-23-20h25m52s458.png)

 This is a Unity 2019.3.10f1 based project that puts you into a spooky forest scene with a few items to play with, like a flashlight, old telephone and the Clam Shell reader from the movie It Follows.
 The clamshell has a special functionality, however.
-It allow you to load up cartridges into it to give it special functionality, based on javascript programs dynamically interpreted at runtime using Jint, a C# based javascript engine.
+It allows you to load up cartridges into it to give it special functionality, based on javascript programs dynamically interpreted at runtime using Jint, a C# based javascript engine.

 Controls:
 Side grips pick up objects.